NK / T-cell

 Traditional treatments for other aggressive types of lymphoma have shown unsatisfactory results in NK/T-cell lymphoma and the overall survival has historically been significantly worse than similarly staged aggressive lymphomas.
 CHOP which is the mainstay treatment for aggressive lymphomas produces inferior results in NK/T-cell lymphoma.

 Recent advances and newer chemotherapy combinations have shown significant improvements.
-The use of L-asparaginase in particular has had significantly better results.
-Below are some articles and studies about this rare form of lymphoma.
+The use of SMILE chemotherapy which contains L-asparaginase in particular has had significantly better results.
+(1) (2) (3) Similarly treatment with IMEP plus L-asparaginase achieves superior outcomes to treatment with IMEP alone (5)